2026 model brief

 Which AI model is best for coding in 2026?

-Claude Opus 4.7 has the strongest public SWE-bench Pro signal among generally available Claude/OpenAI/Gemini comparison points, while GPT-5.5 has the strongest current Terminal-Bench 2.0 signal.
-For product teams, that means Claude deserves first look for deep codebase reasoning and review, while GPT-5.5 deserves first look for terminal-heavy agents and broad developer workflows.
+Claude Opus 4.8 has the strongest current public SWE-bench Pro signal among generally available Claude/OpenAI/Gemini comparison points, while GPT-5.5 remains extremely strong for terminal-heavy workflows and broad developer tooling.
+For product teams, that means Claude deserves first look for deep codebase reasoning and review, while GPT-5.5 deserves first look for CLI-heavy agents and broad developer workflows.

 Which model is best for long context and document-heavy work?

 Claude, Gemini, and GPT-5.5 all make serious long-context cases, but in different ways.
-Claude Opus 4.7 is compelling for document-heavy reasoning, high-resolution screenshots, and long-running agent work.
-Gemini 3.1 Pro gives Google-native teams a 1M-token context profile with search grounding and file tools.
-GPT-5.5 improves OpenAI's long-context and computer-use story while keeping the broadest platform surface.
+Claude Opus 4.8 is compelling for document-heavy reasoning, computer use, and long-running agent work.
+Gemini gives Google-native teams a strong context and grounding story.
+GPT-5.5 keeps the broadest platform surface.

 Should teams choose ChatGPT, Claude, or Gemini based on price alone?